 "24-5A-2.
-DEFINITIONS.--As used in the Vaccine Purchasing Act:
+[NEW MATERIAL] DEFINITIONS.--As used in the Vaccine Purchasing Act:

-- A. "advisory committee on immunization practices" means the group of medical and public health experts that develops recommendations on how to use vaccines to control diseases in the United States, established under Section 222 of the federal Public Health Service Act; - B. "department" means the department of health; - C. "fund" means the vaccine purchasing fund; - D. "group health plan" means an employee welfare benefit plan to the extent that the plan provides medical care to employees or their dependents under the federal Employee Retirement Income Security Act of 1974 directly or through insurance, reimbursement or other means; - E. "health insurance coverage" means benefits consisting of medical care provided directly or through insurance or reimbursement or other means under any hospital or medical service policy or certificate, hospital or medical service plan contract or health maintenance organization contract offered by a health insurance issuer; - F. "health insurer" means any entity subject to regulation by the office of superintendent that: - (1) provides or is authorized to provide health insurance or health benefit plans; - (2) administers health insurance or health benefit coverage; or - (3) otherwise provides a plan of health insurance or health benefits;
+A. "advisory committee on immunization practices" means the group of medical and public health experts that develops recommendations on how to use vaccines to control diseases in the United States, established under Section 222 of the federal Public Health Service Act;

+- B. "department" means the department of health; - C. "fund" means the vaccine purchasing fund; - D. "group health plan" means an employee welfare benefit plan to the extent that the plan provides medical care to employees or their dependents under the federal Employee Retirement Income Security Act of 1974 directly or through insurance, reimbursement or other means;

+1 E. "health insurance coverage" means benefits 2 consisting of medical care provided directly or through 3 insurance or reimbursement or other means under any hospital or 4 medical service policy or certificate, hospital or medical 5 service plan contract or health maintenance organization 6 contract offered by a health insurance issuer; 7 F. "health insurer" means any entity subject to 8 regulation by the office of superintendent that: 9 (l) provides or is authorized to provide 10 health insurance or health benefit plans;